Stop Dieting…once and for all

 I would love to help you get started!

-My book, The “Plan A” Diet, is also packed with sound science (and optional scriptural support for those in the Christian faith).
+Also check out my book, The “Plan A” Diet, is also packed with sound science (and optional scriptural support for those in the Christian faith).
 The book is available anywhere books are sold; signed copies can be ordered here for only $10.

 Or, Click here for a list of recommended resources.